 Very strong focus on IP.
 Alongside patents, also trademarks and unfair competition and pharma law.
 Litigation predominates.
 Invention law, know-how protection, licensing and R&D contracts.

-Litigation: 4Inno Ingenieurgesellschaft (claimant) against Philips and Signify over LED lamps; BBP Kunststoffwerk Marbach Baier (defendant) against ElringKlinger over oil tanks; Bora (claimant) against Miele over extraction systems; Brita (claimant) against Aqua Select over filter cartridges; Carlex Glass (defendant) against AGC Glass Europe over windscreens; Faurecia (claimant) against Benteler over car cross beams; Fresenius Medical Care Deutschland (claimant) against FilaTech over hollow fibre spin machines; Hikma Pharma (claimant) against Eli Lilly and IFA over cancer drug pemetrexed; Huawei (intervener) in Nokia against Daimler on SEPs/connected cars; James Hardie Europe (claimant) against Aerocycle over construction materials; Mekra Lang (claimant) against Orlaco, Stoneridge over truck mirror replacement systems; Stetter (claimant) against Euromix over concrete mixers; Uhrig Straßen- und Tiefbau (defendant) against MTS Maschinentechnik Schrode over soil compactors; Washtec (claimant) against Istobal over hub washing in car washes; ongoing for Delta Electronics; HP, Ventec Central Europe.
+Litigation: Huawei (co-defendant of Daimler) against Nokia and Conversant on connected cars (settled in 2020/21); Hewlett Packard (defendant) against Wsou on mobile communication; 4Inno Ingenieurgesellschaft (claimant) against Philips and Signify over LED lamps; BBP Kunststoffwerk Marbach Baier (defendant) against ElringKlinger over oil tanks; Bora (claimant) against Miele over extraction systems; Brita (claimant) against Aqua Select over filter cartridges; Carlex Glass (defendant) against AGC Glass Europe over windscreens; Faurecia (claimant) against Benteler over car cross beams; Fresenius Medical Care Deutschland (claimant) against FilaTech over hollow fibre spin machines; Hikma Pharma (claimant) against Eli Lilly and IFA over cancer drug pemetrexed; James Hardie Europe (claimant) against Aerocycle over construction materials; Stetter (claimant) against Euromix over concrete mixers (settled); Uhrig Straßen- und Tiefbau (defendant) against MTS Maschinentechnik Schrode over soil compactors; Washtec (claimant) against Istobal over hub washing in car washes; ongoing for Delta Electronics, Ventec Central Europe.
 Advice: Carlex and Vodacom South Africa on employee invention law.